AdiKalavala24/HackMHS_2023/README.md

 # MazDot - Carbon Emissions Identification Website

 MazDot is a powerful website that helps individuals and organizations identify and understand carbon emissions.
-By providing valuable insights and recommendations, MazDot empowers users to make informed decisions and take meaningful steps towards reducing their carbon footprint.
+By providing valuable insights and recommendations, MazDot empowers users to make informed decisions and take meaningful steps toward reducing their carbon footprint.

 ## Features